vtex-apps/release-notes/docs/2019-week-34/toolbelt-apps-installation-inspection.md

 Make sure your **VTEX IO Toolbelt** is updated to version **2.67.0** or higher.

-You can run `vtex -v` in your Toolbelt in order to check its version and `npm i -g vtex` or `yarn global add vtex` in order to update it.
+:information_source: You can run `vtex -v` in your Toolbelt in order to check its version and `npm i -g vtex` or `yarn global add vtex` in order to update it.